-Other general and administrative expenses increased 26% to \$2,258,344 from \$1,787,454.
-Other expenses are comprised of insurance, travel and lodging, software maintenance, utilities, bank service charges, foreign exchange gains and losses through profit and loss, and other general and administrative expenses.
-The increase is a result of additions to insurance policies, non-capitalized costs to support the Company's software, CEIFX.com, bank service charges, and increases in costs to support new transacting locations.
+- Software maintenance has increased 10% to \$373,954 from \$340,177 due to increased investment into the Company's software, CEIFX; and - Other general and administrative expenses increased 8% to \$1,688,971 from \$1,567,982.
+Other expenses are comprised of travel and lodging, software maintenance, utilities, bank service charges, foreign exchange gains and losses through profit and loss, and other general and administrative expenses.
+The increase is partly due to start up fees for the new bank to join certain payments associations, increased bank service fees from higher volume of transactions and the revaluation of foreign currency assets and liabilities.

-The ratio of operating expenses to total revenue for the year ended October 31, 2016 was 74% compared to 70% for the year ended October 31, 2015.
-The Company expects this ratio to remain steady in the short term.
-In time, the Company can increase its operating efficiency by the addition of new bank and non-bank financial institutions in Canada and the United States to redeploy excess currency purchased by its branches, affiliate partners, and other clientele.
+The ratio of operating expenses to total revenue for the year ended October 31, 2017 was 76% compared to 74% for the year ended October 31, 2016.
+Over time, the Company will endeavor to increase its operating efficiency by the addition of new bank and non-bank financial institutions in Canada and the United States to redeploy currency purchased by its branches, affiliate partners, and other clientele.